 to determine the aircraft range, the

 distance the airplane can fly with a given load of fuel.

-unbalanced, the aircraft moves in the direction of the
+unbalanced.
+The aircraft will move in the direction of the